 TA: Have you ever taken a class while visiting a foreign city?
 If so, can you tell us a bit about the experience?
 And would you recommend people take that class?

 Cindy: On a recent solo trip to Hong Kong, I decided to immerse myself in the local food scene by taking a cooking class through Home's Cooking School & Wet Market Tour.
 Along with two classmates from Australia, I met up with the course owner and instructor Joyce at Hong Kong's MTR Shau Kei Wan subway station, and from there, we went to one of Hong Kong's large street "wet markets" to buy ingredients for our coming meal.
 The market was an eye-opener.
 Huge trays of prawns in one store front.
 Mounds of awabi (abalone) in another.
 And all over -- fresh fish, still flopping from the ocean.
 From the market, we proceeded to Joyce's high-rise apartment building to cook our meal of golden shrimp, spring rolls, and sweet dumplings -- all delicious.
 Overall, the course turned out to a high point of my Hong Kong visit, and I would definitely recommend it.

 TA: Which underrated destination deserves to be more famous?

 Cindy: While much of New Mexico is well-known to tourists, I found the southern part of the state to be somewhat undiscovered, and completely fascinating.
-On a recent trip, the area around Las Cruces let me indulge in two loves: Sand dunes and green chiles.
-White Sands National Monument is stunning, and the nearby Hatch, New Mexico at chile-harvest time in a foodie wonderland.
+On a recent trip, the area around Las Cruces let me indulge in two loves: sand dunes and green chiles.
+White Sands National Monument is stunning, and the nearby Hatch, New Mexico at chile-harvest time is a foodie wonderland.